-- Coolant Surge Tank with Pressure Cap - B. Electric Engine Cooling Fan
+- A. Coolant Surge Tank with Pressure Cap - B. Electric Engine Cooling Fan

 An electric engine cooling fan under the hood can start up even when the engine is not running and can injure you.
-Keep hands, clothing and tools away from any underhood electric fan.
+Keep hands, clothing, and tools away from any underhood electric fan.

 If the coolant inside the coolant surge tank is boiling, do not do anything else until it cools down.
-The vehicle should be parked on a level surface.
+To check the engine coolant, the vehicle should be parked on a level surface.
 Make sure that the air conditioning is turned off.